nzhou/keras_image_tutorial/README.md

 * I got a FileNotFoundError when running cell 10!
 	* We encourage you to find the pictures you like for testing, so you need to put some pictures there or change the image path called in the function.

+* Can I use Linux subsystem in Windows?
+	* It's quite tricky to make Docker work for the Linux subsystem in Windows, so we suggest to use a native environment.
+Or try the Anaconda option instead.